 About Ailsa Chapman (née Nicolson)

-My main inspiration for my artworks are flowers, botanical subjects and gardens.
 I also enjoy walking and some of the landscapes I walk through inspire me to produce digital paintings which I put together in digital books so that the viewer is taken on a virtual guided tour of the walk I have undertaken myself.

 I use my own digital photographs as reference material for my paintings, and when I get the chance I enjoy sketching outdoors.
 Painting still life arrangements provide me with the opportunity to observe and paint from life.
 A variety of media is used to create my works, from traditional methods such as coloured pencils, pastels, gouache and acrylics, to digital drawing and painting software.

 I have been a member of the Society for All Artists for more than 10 years, and in 2019 I joined Painters Online and Croydon Art Society.
 I was also a member of Bromley Art Society for 10 years.